A blog by Ronny Allan

 If you remain in complete remission for 5 years* or more, some doctors may discharge you saying you are “cured” but I suspect they mean ‘unlikely to return’ as cancers that return, most do so within the first 5 years after treatment.
 In scenarios where there is a higher chance of recurrence, your doctor may monitor you for many years and do tests to look for signs of cancer’s return.
 Hopefully, in that time, they will also look for signs of late side effects from the cancer treatments you received (an area that perhaps needs more attention?).
 Another synonym is “cancer free” but that needs added context.

 *Interest point.
-Some cancer types have smaller or larger remission checkpoints due to known behaviors.
-I have heard some NET specialists talking about 10 years and even beyond that with longer surveillance intervals in some cases (e.g. my CT scan has recently been extended from 6 months to 12 months due to ‘stable disease’ as one example, diagnosed Stage IV small intestine NET 2010 but with ‘evidence of remnant disease’).
+As an indication that words are becoming more personalised, some cancer types have smaller or larger remission checkpoints due to known behaviours collected over the long term.
+Most NET guidelines state 10 years minimum for surveillance, and then clinical judgement after that.
+When I got 10 years, my surveillance intervals were changed to 1 year (e.g. my CT scan was extended from 6 months to 12 months due to ‘stable disease’.
+I’m just one example of a Stage IV grade 2 small intestine NET diagnosed in 2010 but with ‘evidence of indolent remnant disease’).

 Recurrence